 The whole is greater than the sum of it’s parts.

-“Not Just Any Body Part” is a title that is close to my heart, for many different reasons.
-At its core, it represents my belief that the whole is greater than the sum of its parts.
+The name “Not Just Any Body Part” is close to my heart for many reasons.
+At its core, it reflects my belief that the whole is greater than the sum of its parts.
+I am continually struck by the idea that wholeness emerges when individual parts are free to be fully themselves and contribute their unique gifts to something larger than themselves.

-First inspired by the name as a student at Canada’s National Ballet School (NBS), I was deeply moved and called to action after attending the “Not Just Any Body” conference, which explored the possibility of advancing health, well-being and excellence in dance and dancers.
-The event was a shared vision of Mavis Staines, Artistic Director at NBS, and her Dutch partners.
-They joined forces across two continents, through site-specific workshops and joint satellite sessions in Toronto and the The Hague, as well as other downlink and internet sites around the globe.
+I was first inspired by the name while a student at Canada’s National Ballet School (NBS).
+Later, I was deeply moved and inspired to deepen my path after attending the “Not Just Any Body” conference, which explored ways to advance health, well-being and excellence in dance and for dancers.
+The conference was a shared vision of Mavis Staines, former Artistic Director of NBS, and her Dutch partners.
+Together, they connected participants across two continents through site-specific workshops, joint satellite sessions in Toronto and The Hague, and additional downlink and online sites around the world.

-For me, “Not Just Any Body Part” is such a beautiful marriage of the current artistic lens through which I practice and share my work and the excellence that Canada’s National Ballet School has instilled in me.
-It represents my vision to build on a career as a performer, while supporting others through the healing arts.
+For me, “Not Just Any Body Part” beautifully brings together the artistic lens through which I practice and share my work with the standard of excellence instilled in me by Canada’s National Ballet School.
+It reflects my vision of building on a career as a performer while supporting others through the healing arts, creating opportunities for greater awareness, connection and wholeness.
+In doing so, I hope to honour the unique gifts of each part—of the body, the self and the community—while supporting their integration into something larger, more connected and more whole.

 Left to Right: Betty Oliphant, Maggie Forgeron & Karen Kain